marcus-francis/Final-Year-Project/README.md

 One set of files contains adjusted python files for running outside of juptyer.
 Another set of files contains coding as completed in juptyer which contains a number of testing steps to ensure the code works correctly.
 These extra steps will allow the thought process of the coding process to be more well understood.
-R code is used for graph production and statistical anlysis
+R code is used for graph production and statistical analysis

+Testing parsing.py allows for parsing of archaeal and bacterial datasets Human examinations.py parses human genomes
+Human binning.py places combined human genomes into bins